westerndigitalcorporation/sweet-b/audit/audit.md

 ## TOB-SB-001: Debug asserts violate timing guarantees

-This finding will be remediated by ensuring that debug asserts can only be enabled when compiling the unit test harness.
+This finding has been remediated in commit [`e8ccfb3`](https://github.com/westerndigitalcorporation/sweet-b/commit/e8ccfb3e6f99ccf1b48897c7cbc85aab7d1ce17d) by ensuring that debug asserts can only be enabled when compiling the unit test harness.
 Attempting to enable debug asserts in other configurations will result in a preprocessor error.

 ## TOB-SB-006: HMAC_DRBG does not provide backtracking resistance without additional input